 - All participants who choose to consume alcohol are expected to consume it responsibly and abide by all local laws while in port. - On Semester at Sea-organized Field Classes and Field Programs, the following alcohol policy applies to ALL participants: - Alcohol may not be consumed during the designated "active program times" nor on any form of transportation (e.g. airlines, trains, ferries, buses, etc. - including Semester at Sea organized port shuttles). - Day Programs: On single-day programs (including Field Classes), there is a zero alcohol tolerance policy.
 The entire duration of the program/class is considered active program time.
 (An exception may be preapproved if alcohol is included as a learning component of a faculty-planned Field Class, such as a visit to a winery or a sake distillery). - Overnight Programs: On overnight Field Programs, the Semester at Sea Trip Liaison will determine the active program end time according to each unique itinerary.
-During the active program time, and on all forms of transportation, there is no alcohol consumption.
+During the active program time, and on all forms of SAS-organized transportation, alcohol consumption is prohibited.
 Once the active program time is determined to be complete for the day, voyagers of local legal drinking age may choose to consume alcohol responsibly.
-Intoxication and irresponsible use of alcohol during inactive program times (such as overconsuming drinks in an airport, at a shopping stop or at the port, or excessive drinking at night, etc.) is never acceptable.
+Intoxication and irresponsible use of alcohol during inactive program times (such as excessive drinking at night, etc.) or during transportation or brief periods of free time on programming (such as consuming drinks in an airport, at a shopping stop or at the port, or etc.) is never acceptable.
 Additionally, alcohol consumption during inactive program times that results in disruptive behavior during active program times (such as being late to agreed-upon meeting times, rude or disrespectful behavior, etc.) is also unacceptable.